-Here’s the before shot.
+Here’s the before shot of the future home of the DIY built in bookcase.
 It’s a weird little nook at the top of the stairs.
 We never knew what to put here.
 A tree?
 A Ming Vase?
 A statue?
-How about something more useful?
+A martini bar?
+A throne?

 laboriously hacked out whipped up a plan in Sketchup using 3/4″ and 1/2″ plywood with 1/4″ for side trim, hutch back and door panels.
 The counter would be real wood of some sort, most likely stained dark, but I hadn’t yet reached a firm decision when I was making the Sketchup model.
 The 1/2″ plywood was an 11th hour substitution just to save a few dollars.
 In hindsight, that was a mistake.
 Going forward I will build entirely from 3/4″ plywood, except for trim, backings and door panels.
 I’ll explain in more detail later.

 I decided to make the cabinet 26 1/2″ deep.
 That would bring the doors right up to the glass blocks shown in the “Before” picture above.